backstage/backstage/docs/features/software-templates/authorizing-scaffolder-template-details.md

 In the provided example permission policy, we only grant the `spiderman` user permissions to perform/access the following actions/resources:

-- Read all scaffolder tasks and their associated events/logs.
+- Read scaffolder tasks and their associated events/logs for tasks created by `spiderman`.
-- Cancel any ongoing scaffolder tasks.
+- Cancel ongoing scaffolder tasks created by `spiderman`.
 - Trigger software templates, which effectively creates new scaffolder tasks.

+On the other hand, the `admin1` user is granted:

+- Read access to all scaffolder tasks and their associated events/logs.
+- The ability to cancel any ongoing scaffolder task.
+- The ability to trigger software templates.

 Any other user would be denied access to these actions/resources.

-Although the rules exported by the scaffolder are simple, combining them can help you achieve more complex use cases.
+Although the rules and permissions exported by the scaffolder are simple, combining them can help you achieve more complex use cases.

 ### Authorizing in the New Backend System